Skip to Content

 We entered Villa Borghese Gardens in the southwest corner and immediately started seeing lots of families riding four-wheel bikes.
 This looked like such a fun thing to do in Rome with kids, that we tracked down the bike rental shop and rented a four-wheel bike our own.

-a Rome family holiday should include a day at the beautiful Villa Borghese Gardens
+a Rome family holiday should include a day at the beautiful Villa Borghese Gardens.

-Talk about an affordable things to do with kids in Rome – a four-seater family bike rental only cost 12€ per hour.
+Talk about affordable things to do with kids in Rome – a four-seater family bike rental only cost 12€ per hour.

-Riding a four seat Surrey bike in Villa Borghese Gardens was one of the best things to do in Rome with kids
+Riding a four seat Surrey bike in Villa Borghese Gardens was one of the best things to do in Rome with kids.

 The kids absolutely loved our four-seater bike rental in Villa Borghese Gardens!
 They laughed so hard and had a great time ‘steering’ the bike.
 They waved at everyone, who always waved back, making the experience that much more special for them.